huggingface/blog/starcoder2.md

 <img src="https://huggingface.co/datasets/bigcode/admin/resolve/main/stackv2-banner.png" alt="The Stack v2">
 </div>

 The Stack v2 is the largest open code dataset suitable for LLM pretraining.
-The Stack v2 is larger, follows an improved language and license detection procedure, and better filtering heuristics.
+The Stack v2 is larger than The Stack v1, follows an improved language and license detection procedure, and better filtering heuristics.
 In addition, the training dataset is grouped by repositories, allowing to train models with repository context.

 ||[The Stack v1](https://huggingface.co/datasets/bigcode/the-stack/)|[The Stack v2](https://huggingface.co/datasets/bigcode/the-stack-v2/)|
 |-|-|-|